grygoryshyn/Ebb-app/support.md

 ### The visualization is not moving

-If **Settings → Accessibility → Motion → Reduce Motion** is on, Ebb shows your goals as still images by design.
+If **Settings → Accessibility → Motion → Reduce Motion** is on, Ebb shows your moments as still images by design.
 Everything is still there and still accurate — it just holds still.

 ### Can I get a refund?